 An introduction to the Geology of the Drakensberg

-An extended period of sedimentation, volcanic flow, massive continental upliftment and ultimately the erosion of the thick basalt cap defined Drakensberg’s geology.
+An extended period of sedimentation, volcanic flow, massive continental upliftment, rifting and ultimately the erosion of the thick basalt cap defined Drakensberg’s geology.
 As a result, this escarpment is one of the world’s best examples of an erosional mountain.

 Water-driven sedimentation

-The lowest layer of the Drakensberg is the Molteno group of deposits.
+The lowest layer of the Drakensberg is the Molteno group of deposits, established some 240 to 220 million years ago in the Late Triassic geological period.
 A sedimentary layer of approximately 450 metres thick in this region.
 It comprises sandstone and shale layers rich in insect and plant fossils, which reflect lush riverine or swampy vegetation over what we then knew as Gondwanaland.
-This supercontinent was established about 450 million years before the present until some 200 years before the present.
+This supercontinent existed for about 450 million years, from about 450 million years ago until some 200 million years ago.

-The Elliot Formation followed this layer.
+The Elliot Formation followed this layer some 220 to 200 million years ago, or the Late Triassic to earliest Jurassic period.
 A layer of mudstones on what was a semi-arid floodplain.
-Dinasoar fossils have also been found in this layer.
+Dinosaur fossils have also been found in this layer.

 Wind-driven sedimentation

-The Elliot period was followed by wind-driven reddish fine sand deposits from an arid period over Gondwanaland.
+Wind-driven reddish fine sand deposits from an arid period over Gondwanaland followed the Elliot period.
 The Clarens Sandstone Formation was a narrower layer.
+It was established over 200 – 183 million years ago in the early Jurassic period.
 This band is up to 90 metres in thickness.
-A softer yellow aerial deposit followed, sometimes called the Cave Deposits or Cave Formations.
+A softer yellow aerial deposit followed, sometimes called the Cave Deposits or Cave Formations, which was formed from 183 million to 179 million years ago in the early Jurassic period.

 The Gondwanaland split